Search

 What to do when someone asks, “Do you smoke?”

 It’ll probably happen at least once.
-You’ll start a conversation about your lung cancer diagnosis, only to be met with a little (or a lot) of blame and judgement – usually in the form of a question like “Well, did you smoke?”
+You’ll start a conversation about your lung cancer diagnosis, only to be met with blame and judgement – usually in the form of a question like “Well, did you smoke?”

-This kind of blame-game just doesn’t happen with other cancers and illnesses.
-Details about your smoking history belong in a respectful, confidential medical history with your health-care provider, NOT a conversation with family, friends, or co-workers – whether you’re an ever-smoker or a never-smoker!
+This kind of blame game just doesn’t happen with other cancers and illnesses.
+Details about your smoking history belong in a respectful, confidential medical history with your healthcare provider, not in a conversation with family, friends, or co-workers – whether you’re an ever-smoker or a never-smoker.
+Nobody deserves lung cancer.

 • Lung cancer has a number of causes, of which smoking is only one.